runtimeerror55/runtimeerror55/README.md

 </ul>
 <a href="https://minitype.in/">Minitype:</a>
-<p> A comprehensive typing web app aimed at enhancing typing skills for all levels.
+<p> Designed and Developed a responsive all in one typing web app aimed at improving typing skills for users of all levels.
-  Built with React and CSS Modules, Minitype offers beginner, speed, and practice modes, detailed performance stats, various timers, and customizable text effects.
   The app attracted 250 visitors within 25 days of its launch and received highly positive reviews.</p>
   <ul>
 <li>three main modes beginner mode, speed mode, practice mode.</li>